-Evaluating Satisfactory Academic Progress for Financial Aid Recipients progress is determined to be unsatisfactory, the student will be ineligible for future Title IV aid.
+Evaluating Satisfactory Academic Progress for Financial Aid Recipients

+Satisfactory Academic Progress (SAP) is reviewed at the end of each payment period.
+If a student's progress is determined to be unsatisfactory, the student will be ineligible for future Title IV aid.
 The student may submit a written request for an appeal if extenuating circumstances resulted in the unsatisfactory academic progress.